smoghadamreza/xtrader/Writerside/topics/watchlist-model.md

 # WatchList

-This model represents a user's watchlist, which contains a #TODO.
+This model represents a user's watchlist, which contains a collection of financial instruments (in %product% those are cryptocurrencies) that the user wants to monitor for potential trading opportunities or market movements.

 ## What does it inherit?